 The Geriatric Medicine Fellowship Program at NYU Winthrop Hospital is a well-balanced training program that provides fellows with high quality clinical and academic experiences to graduate expert geriatricians.
 Our fellowship program effectively provides trainees with the knowledge skills, and confidence to be highly qualified, geriatricians, as demonstrated by the program’s extraordinary board pass rate.
 Our fellows learn to provide expert care for a wide range of elderly patient populations, including functionally independent community dwellers, frail nursing home residents and acutely ill hospitalized patients.
-We accept both J1 and HB1 visas.

 The program has been accredited by the ACGME since its inception in 1990.
 NYU Winthrop Hospital was recognized by U.S. News World & Report as having a high performing specialty in Geriatrics for 2017-18.